DS202-at-ISU/lab-1-lab-1-team-5/README.md

 1. The first step was to clone the repo to RStudio
 2. Then, we all added our own changes to the .Rmd file
+3. Lastly we Committed and pushed the changes through